A visit was made by Dr Jane Macdonell, paediatrician, and a need was identified for physiotherapy equipment.

 A charity called 'Physionet' collected second hand equipment from around UK and arranged a shipping container.
 Much of the equipment came from the joint SBC/NHS Borders Ability Equipment Store via Nancy Anderson Head Paediatric OT.
 Jane then raised the shipping costs through fundraising and grants.
+This was gratefully received by Brian Nkhoma (lead physiotherapist)

 REPORT ON THE PHYSIONET DONATION by Brian Nkhoma Physiotherapist at SFH